A pair of gilded bronze plaques with profiles of 18th century saints

 Description

 Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Original Empire-style furniture dates from the late 18th to early 19th century.
 It was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.